 Do I have to register to receive alerts via SMS?

 No. Mobile network operators are in charge of distributing alerts via SMS.
-The Government does not collect or store any personal data in the context of the alert system.

 How are SMS alerts distributed?